 Lesley, also one of our Groomers, participates in our puppy/dog training program whereas she takes a chosen puppy/dog to her home where it lives with her.
 Lesley has a grooming shop in her home so her Trainee meets and greets other doggies and people.
 Lesley takes the puppy/dog out for two walks a day in a busy dog park environment, as well as, along forest trails.
 She teaches the puppy/dog to be respectful with children and to be quiet in her home.
 Potty chores are completed compliantly outside in her yard.

 Robin, is another of our Home Life Trainers.
-Robin is a man of a varied professional background which allows for flexible work hours and locations, which in turn exposes the puppy/dog to different environments and situations.
-In addition to walking on a local beach and forest trails at least two times per day with Robin and his Miniature Schnauzer named Milo, the puppy/dog goes into Victoria to spend time with Robin’s city office for a couple of days.
-Here the puppy/dog is socialized with members of the staff (all dog lovers) and the public, and is exposed to traffic sounds, urban smells and general city demands.
-Potty chores are completed compliantly outside in his yard or green spaces close to work.
+Robin is a man of a varied professional background which allows for various locations, which in turn exposes the puppy/dog to different environments and situations.
+In addition to walking on local beach and forest trails at least two times per day with Robin and his Miniature Schnauzer named Milo, the puppy/dog goes into Victoria to spend time with Robin’s family for a couple of nights.
+Here the puppy/dog is socialized with members of the family (some with own dog), and is exposed to traffic sounds, urban smells and general city demands.
+Potty chores are completed compliantly in Robin’s yard or in parks and green spaces while in Victoria.

 Vivienne, is our “large dog expert” Home Life Trainer.
 Her specialty is training large dogs, so her assigned puppy gets plenty of exposure to her large dog, Kaya, a gentle, large Coyote Hybrid.
 Her puppy goes for car rides, plays in her forest with Kaya, learns how to ask to go outside for potty chores and inherits the well-behaved nature of Kaya.